 A registry of patients with dementia and mild cognitive impairment can provide many advantages to those affected by the condition and to their carers.
 These include improvement in the quality of care by:

-- Benchmarking of process and outcome measures among providers of care
+- Benchmarking process and outcome measures among care providers

-- Identification of significant variation in process and outcomes
+- Identifying significant variations in process and care outcomes

 - Monitoring access to care

-- To better understand carer burden to improve dementia health policy and service delivery
+- Better understanding carer burden to improve dementia health policy and service delivery

-- To incorporate the voice of people with dementia in the decisions affecting their care.
+- Incorporating the voice of people with dementia in the decisions affecting their care.

 To benchmark clinical care, CQRs require systematic measurement of defined outcomes at predefined intervals and capacity to report back information to participating clinical units.
 Quality of clinical care can be measured by assessing the components of healthcare (process, structure and outcome) and determining performance amongst various dimensions of quality.